S.African court allows Zuma to appeal return-to-jail order | Politics

 S.African court allows Zuma to appeal return-to-jail order

-Anger from supporters snowballed into broader outrage over hardship and inequalities that persist 27 years after the end of apartheid.
-He began medical parole in September, but earlier this month South Africa's high court ordered that decision void and that he should return to jail - raising concerns about further violence.
+Zuma began medical parole in September, but earlier this month South Africa's high court ordered that decision void and that he should return to jail - raising concerns about further violence.
+That same court ruled on Tuesday his legal team should be able to appeal against the judgment at a higher court.

 - Country: